Little Ice Age: Summer

+Regional studies

 Drangajökull, Iceland's northernmost glacier, reached its maximum extent during the LIA around 1665 or 1765.

 The Seine frozen, 3 January 1880.
 At the end of the 19th century, the climate was still colder than today.

 The Baltic Sea froze over twice, in 1303 and 1306–1307, and years followed of "unseasonable cold, storms and rains, and a rise in the level of the Caspian Sea".
 The Little Ice Age brought colder winters to parts of Europe and North America.
 Farms and villages in the Swiss Alps were destroyed by encroaching glaciers during the mid-17th century.
 Canals and rivers in Great Britain and the Netherlands were frequently frozen deeply enough to support ice skating and winter festivals.
 As trade needed to continue during the prolonged winter often spanning 5 months, merchants equipped their boer style boats with planks and skates (runners), hence the iceboat was born.
 The first River Thames frost fair was in 1608 and the last in 1814.
 Changes to the bridges and the addition of the Thames Embankment have affected the river's flow and depth and greatly diminish the possibility of further freezes.